barrettanderson/sinatra-project-recipes/NOTES.md

 I probably want to show other people's recipes.

-STyling - Friday Lecture recommend not full css using something like materialize
+Styling - Friday Lecture recommend not full css using something like materialize

 Readme - Instructions for project, forking project, db migrate, information about shotgun